SMART-Research/MedLEA/README.md

 <img src="man/figures/README-example3-1.png" width="100%" />

-## Composition of the Sample by Shapes of Leaves and Edge Type
+## Composition of the Sample by Shape and Edge Type of Leaves

 ``` r
 medlea <- filter(medlea, Arrangements == "Simple")